Amangarg99/M1_scientific_calculator/1_Requirements/README.md

 ### THREATS

-###  The slower growth or external factors may affect due to slow growth in technology in this fast-paced world.
+###  The growth may be affected due to external factors or slow improvement in technology with the dynamic world.